Snail664/coding-tutor/experiments/questions/Median_of_Two_Sorted Arrays/question.md

 ## Your Task

 Find the median of the two sorted arrays.
-Your solution function takes a single parameter data, which is a list of strings containing the input arrays.
+Your solution function takes a single parameter data, which is an nested array consisting of two sorted arrays.